Recon419A/worlds.dnd.guide/domum/states.md

 ***

 <h3 id="Ishen">Ishen</h3>
-The Ishendi People, referred to as “An Ishen Man”, "An Ishendi", plural "Those Ishendi", “Those Ishen People”
+The Ishendi People, referred to as “An Ishen Man”, "An Ishendi", plural "Those Ishendi"

 ##### History and Geography
 Ishen as a civilization is proud, based heavily on ancestral stories.
 According to legend, a tiefling named Seraph, who had rare, feathered wings fled the mainland to the Island of Ishen, and there established the nation by revolutionizing the natives there.
 Seraph instituted a Council among the men he ruled, who would lead the nation in general.
 However, there